 Counter-terrorism strategies are underpinned by the all hazards approach to emergency management and recognise that the further strengthening of existing partnerships, capabilities, processes and structures improves the security preparedness of the State.

 The term terrorist act has the meaning given to that term in section 100.1 in the Schedule to the Criminal Code Act 1995 of the Commonwealth.
 Terrorism offences are contained in Division 101 of the Criminal Code Act 1995.

-Western Australia Police is the designated HMA for terrorist acts within the State of Western Australia.
+The Western Australia Police Force is the designated HMA for terrorist acts within the State of Western Australia.

 In December 2002, the Council of Australian Governments (COAG) agreed to a national review of the regulation, reporting and security surrounding the storage, sale and handling of hazardous materials.
 The work was divided into four parts: ammonium nitrate; radiological sources; harmful biological materials; and hazardous chemicals (chemicals of security concern).

 - Ammonium nitrate and explosives